jessebmiller/treacherous-winds/src/game.md

 Roll 1d6 for each yes and choose 1 for each hit.

-* Impress, frighten, or dismay them
+- Impress, frighten, or dismay them
-* Cause physical harm
+- Cause physical harm
-* Pin them down
+- Pin them down
-* Avoid physical harm
-* Aboid being put in a tough spot
-* Avoid a turn for the worse
+- Avoid a Risk

+Common Risks:
+- harm
+- a grudge against you
+- a bad reputation

+### First understand the Risks

+When a player makes a move, first understand the stakes.
+Make sure everyone at the table knows what the character specifically is doing to make the move and what specific Risks are at stake.
+The Risks are a list of things that *will happen* unless the player chooses to avoid them during their roll (see Rolling with questions below).
+Talk it through until players and GM both understand and agree what the character is doing and what the Risks are.

 ### Rolling with questions